vivaria/edisonrul.ing/docs/source/cards/elephant-statue-of-blessing.md

-# ELEPHANT STATUE OF BLESSING
+# Elephant Statue Of Blessing

 *   "Elephant Statue of Blessing" must be sent from the owner's hand to the owner's Graveyard in order for its effect to activate.
 *   "Elephant Statue of Blessing"'s effect can be activated during the Damage Step.